 - Stage III is the restoration and renovation of the Conservatory, Carpenter’s Shed, Pergola, and Perimeter Fence and Gates.

 Currently, interior architectural construction at Corinthian Hall is complete with some remaining exterior work (e.g. the front stairs) in process.
-Meanwhile, the Museum staff and consultants are working on completing exhibition design development.
+Meanwhile, the Museum staff and consultants are working on completing exhibition development.

 - The lower level of Corinthian Hall will include an architecturally restored billiards room, a new interpretation of the museum’s former, beloved “soda fountain,” public restrooms, kitchen facilities, and spaces for administrative functions.